Siphon880gh/devbrain/Cross-Platform - React Native/_PRIMER - React Native - Concepts on Navigation.md

 In React Native, there are several popular options for navigation, including the ones you've mentioned.
 Here are the main options:

 1. **React Navigation:**
 	- **Stack Navigator:** Allows you to navigate between different screens in a stack, where each screen can be pushed onto the stack and popped off.
 It’s similar to the way web pages work.
-For more information on how stack behaves and what the user experience is, refer to [[React Native Navigation - How Stack Navigator Works]]
+For more information on how stack behaves and what the user experience is, refer to [[React Native Navigation - How Stack Navigator or the Stacking of Screens Work]]
 	- **Tab Navigator:** Used for navigation between different tabs, each containing a different stack or set of screens.
 	- **Drawer Navigator:** Provides a drawer that slides in from the side of the screen, allowing you to navigate between different screens.
 	- **Bottom Tab Navigator:** Similar to Tab Navigator but places the tabs at the bottom of the screen.